pfaffman/sakai-grade/README.md

 # sakai-grade
 Automate grading from a Sakai bulk_downloads.zip file

+## NOTE

+This code was last known to work in March 2016.
+It probably doesn't work anymore.
+If you have a budget, or can make a case that I should help you for free, please feel free to contact me.
+I can't promise that I'll be able to help, but it won't hurt to ask.

+## What was once true

 This works pretty well under Ubuntu Linux and MacOS.
 I have started trying to make it work under Windows with gitbash installed, but it has a long way to go.
 As of 2015-09-01 the big problem was that there